 Since bringing the two clinics together, Lorri has seen continued growth and expansion within QMG.
 For the community that means more specialty services and a “one-stop shop” for patients.
 That depth of services and convenience was not always the case.
 She recalls when her dad was facing a bout with colon cancer.
 She took time off work to take him to appointments in St. Louis, and the travel was hard on him as he went through treatments, she explained.

 Today, Quincy Medical Group offers several specialty services including oncology.
 “Everything is right here.
 You get the treatment you need locally and your follow-up care as well.
 Our region is lucky to have that because that wasn’t always the case,” said Craig.

 Through all her years here, she said the staff has become an extension of her family.
 “If something happens to you or your family – house fire, illness, medical bills – the team here will rally around you,” she said.
 “They’ll throw together a bake sale and support you however they can.
 The environment is very family-oriented.”

 As the organization has grown, she said you often develop close relationships within your department.
 “Our annual Christmas party is a family reunion of sorts,” Lorri said.
 “Every department becomes a family, and the party is a time to bring everyone together.”

 Looking ahead, Craig hopes to see the practice to continue to grow and prosper.
 She feels fortunate to have spent the majority of her career at QMG.
 “We have a strong reputation of offering high-quality services to our patients.
 Our doctors come here and stay here, so our patients become established with QMG and develop a relationship with our doctors and staff here,” she said.
-“We have great employees who are dedicated to QMG, which says a lot for our company.”
+“We have great employees who are dedicated to QMG, which says a lot about our company.”